dugramen/GDPaint/README.md

 Usage:
 - Open a StreamTexture in the inspector, and there will be a button to edit it in GDPaint.
-- The sprite editor is on the bottom panel, so it can just be clicked on as well.
+- The sprite editor is on the top panel, so it can just be clicked on as well.

 ***Note: It's important that your cursor is in the GDPaint Editor window when using keyboard commands, as it will consume input events only while the cursor is inside.
-      If you try commands like Ctrl+z or Ctrl+x while the cursor is outside, it will trigger the respective commands of the Godot Editor, which could be problematic.***
+      If you try commands like Ctrl+z or Ctrl+x while the cursor is outside, it will trigger the respective commands of the Godot Editor.***

 ## Current features